civo/status/content/issues/2023-07-10-NYC1-region-disruption.md

 13:28 UTC

-The latest update we have received from the data center management:
+The latest update we have received from the data center operator:

 The process to prepare the UPS room for re-powering the facility after the fire suppression has been on-going through the night, but continues.
 This is expected to take at least another 3 hours.